Organization

 Labhya

-Richa Gupta Vedant, co-founder and CEO of Labhya, leads an India-based education nonprofit that partners with state governments to integrate daily wellbeing classes into the public school system.
+Richa Gupta, co-founder and CEO of Labhya, leads an India-based education nonprofit that partners with state governments to integrate daily wellbeing classes into the public school system.
 A former teacher, Gupta was inspired to found Labhya after witnessing the stress and trauma that prevented children in low-income classrooms from learning effectively.
-The organization now reaches millions of students across India through a program that positions wellbeing as a fundamental part of education rather than an add-on.
+The organization now impacts millions of students across India through a program that positions wellbeing as a fundamental part of education rather than an add-on.

 Labhya’s work includes: